Popular Locations

 Dr. Murray said now is also a good time to brush up on the basics of infection prevention.

-“The most important thing is not going to surprise anyone these days but it’s hand washing, hand washing and more hand washing,” Dr. Murray said.
+“One of the most important things is not going to surprise anyone these days but it’s hand washing, hand washing and more hand washing,” Dr. Murray said.

-COVID-19 predominantly spreads through the air, but other common respiratory viruses spread by touching surfaces and then touching the face – something kids do all the time.
-Don’t forget to wear a mask in crowded spaces and keep kids home when they get sick.
+While COVID-19 predominantly spreads through the air, other common respiratory viruses spread by touching surfaces and then touching the face – something kids do all the time.